Why Proof-based Billing Models Win

 Introducing TimelyBill's BILL-PROVE™ Framework

 Most audit features are limited to reporting.
-A true audit system enforces readiness by requiring all criteria to be met before invoices are delivered to customers.
+A true audit system ensures readiness by requiring that all criteria be met before invoices are delivered to customers.

 After each invoice run is completed, TimelyBill automatically sends an internal BILL-PROVE audit email to the billing team.
 This email is generated after invoices are calculated and created, but before any invoices are sent to customers via PDF or the customer portal.